 There were also feelings of excitement and happiness to see the big red letters “SANTIAGO DE COMPOSTELA” as we entered the city.
 I literally got goosebumps and became one big porcupine!
 What a powerful physical effect an emotion can have.

-We followed the scallop shells along the sidewalks towards the Cathedral and eventually got our first glimpse down a narrow lane at one of the towers.
+We followed the scallop shells along the sidewalks towards the Cathedral and soon got our first glimpse down a narrow lane at one of the towers.
 What a disappointment it was to see that it was surrounded by scaffolding!
 Later we learned that during the last restoration seventy years ago, concrete was used as a filler.
 The concrete has since cracked and caused water damage, so it must now be painstakingly removed.
 There are 25 workers doing the job.
 It took ten months to restore one tower to its former glory and now work is taking place on the second tower as well as on the Portico of Glory above the main doors.

 We couldn’t check in at the hotel until noon, but were able to leave our backpacks there before heading to the Cathedral.
 We could walk up the front steps, but access to the Cathedral via the front entrance is prohibited as a result of the restoration work taking place above.